rwisecar/bus_mall/user_stories.md

 I worked closely with Lee, Adrian, Sera, and Britt on this project, particularly on getting the display count and the vote count to start adding up.

 Then, once I burned my code to the ground, I had a lot more help from Lee, Maelle, and Britt.

+I also worked closely with Britt on Wednesday, to get my percentage chart functional.
+We worked together to make sure that both of our codes stored data properly.